 There’s is a small downside, however.
 Since these tubes are a bit narrower than the others, they are a bit harder to bend.
 They aren’t exactly difficult to work with, but you’ll have to take your time and have some patience with them.

 Last but not least, we have Monsoon’s updated version of their hardline tubing.
 Monsoon is another one of those brands that are completely focused on creating products for water cooling.
 While their overall quality is amazing, there are a few issues here and there.

 These premium virgin PETG tubes are made out of high-quality material.
-They are plasticizer-free, which means they won’t leak under any situation.
+They are plasticizer-free, which means they won’t leak in any situation.
 They come in at a length of 36-inches, which is about 1000m (914.4 exactly).
 Monsoon tubings come in a variety of colors, but we recommend picking up the clear ones for most people.

 Clear tubings are more versatile, and you can pick any sort of coolant color you want.
 This way your rig will look aesthetically pleasing.
 Monsoon promises to deliver on both looks and reliability.
 These tubes are easy to route, and you can bend them to appear to your liking.

 All those unsightly and expensive adapters are a thing of the past.
 It’s exciting to see that mainstream water cooling has gotten much easier over the years.
 Creating a clean and economical loop doesn’t require a lot of in-depth knowledge or money.
 However, there are a few things that bother us about these tubings.